google/WebFundamentals/src/_langs/en/tools/profile-performance/network-performance/resource-loading.markdown

 The Network panel records information about each network operation in your application, including detailed timing data, HTTP request and response headers, cookies, WebSocket data, and more.

-{% include modules/remember.liquid title="Note" list=page.remember.resource-timing %}
+![Network panel](imgs/network-panel.png)

 Reload the page to start recording, or simply wait for network activity to occur in your application.

-![Network panel](imgs/network-panel.png)

 Each requested resource is added as a row to the Network table, which contains the columns listed below:

 <table class="table-2">